COVID-19 | Here's The List Of All Foreign Medical Aid That Have Reached India Till Now And Where They Are Headed

 Where are they headed?

 The government does not give out daily data on how much each state or UT has received.
-On May 10, the Health Ministry said 9,284 oxygen concentrators, 7,033 oxygen cylinders, 19 Oxygen Generation Plants, 5,933 ventilators, Bi PAP and C PAP machines and more than 3.44 lakh Remdesivir vials received as global aid have been dispatched to states and UTs so far.
+On May 10, the Health Ministry said more than 10,000 oxygen concentrators, 12,000 oxygen cylinders, 19 Oxygen Generation Plants, more than 6,400 ventilators, Bi PAP and C PAP machines and more than 4.2 lakh Remdesivir vials received as global aid have been dispatched to states and UTs so far.

 The Centre has said this is mostly due to the longer transit time from the main airports in Delhi, Mumbai and Bangalore or seaport of Chennai or Mundhra, where most of the consignments are reaching.